ThunderFly-aerospace/TFSIK01/README.md

 ### How can I connect it to a PC/mobile/tablet?

 The easiest solution is the use of [TFUSBSERIAL01 gadget](https://github.com/ThunderFly-aerospace/TFUSBSERIAL01) to create a virtual UART/Serial link from a USB-A or USB-C connector.

-## Where I could get it?

-The device can be purchased from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
-Contact us by email at info@thunderfly.cz for a commercial quotation.
-We are designers of this modem and therefore have full control of the modem construction and design.
-This gives us the ability to react even on non-standard requests for modification or functions.